Should I remortgage?

 With interest rates on mortgages often lower than those of credit cards and other debts, it may be worth considering shifting other outstanding loans to your mortgage.
 This isn’t always the case, however, so it’s always worth speaking with a fee-free mortgage broker to discuss your options first.

-6. Carry out home improvements
+6. Remortgage for home improvements

 If you’re considering doing any home improvements, remortgaging can help you access additional funds.
 By making improvements that add value to your home, this could also act as an investment in the long run.